cooperdk/YAPO-e-plus/README.md

 # YAPO e+
-Yapo  e+ - Yet Another Porn Organizer (extended plus)
+###Yapo  e+ - Yet Another Porn Organizer (extended plus)

 #### This is a branch of the original YAPO on which I'making improvements.
 Find the original readme at the bottom (delimited with a line of "=" signs).
-#### There is a setup available for an easy install.
+There is a setup available for an easy install.
-#### There is also a copy of the setup with pre-registered actors, websites and tags (thousands of them).
+There is also a copy of the setup with pre-registered actors, websites and tags (thousands of them).
 It will be available on Patreon shortly.

-####
-#### ATTENTION - The program directory MUST be renamed to "YAPO" (upper case) as some functions depend on this!
+ATTENTION - The program directory MUST be renamed to "YAPO" (upper case) as some functions depend on this!

-####
-#### There are a **set of logos** available for websites, thanks to @GernBlanston#0168 from Porn Organizing (https://discord.gg/6TvpGA) - get them here: http://yapo-eplus.sex-galleri.dk/websitelogos.zip - they should be unpacked to your YAPO root.
+There are a **set of logos** available for websites, thanks to @GernBlanston#0168 from Porn Organizing (https://discord.gg/6TvpGA) - get them here: http://yapo-eplus.sex-galleri.dk/websitelogos.zip - they should be unpacked to your YAPO root.
 YAPO simply matches the website name in your installation with a PNG image in videos/media/logos and if there's a name match, the logo will be shown on the website view.
 Currently, the filename MUST match the  website name (not case-sensitive).

-####
-#### Requirements: FFMPEG, VLC and Python 3.6+ installed.
+Requirements: FFMPEG, VLC and Python 3.6+ installed.
 Or use the installer which will even run from a USB stick, should you want to do that.

-####
-#### If you don't want to mess with Python and all the dependencies, there is an (old) installer (Windows only) located here: http://yapo-eplus.sex-galleri.dk/yapo-eplus.exe - this will be updated ASAP.
+If you don't want to mess with Python and all the dependencies, there is an (old) installer (Windows only) located here: http://yapo-eplus.sex-galleri.dk/yapo-eplus.exe - this will be updated ASAP.
-####

 #### Discuss and share on Discord: https://discord.gg/ad5hjsA

 #### NEW FEATURES:

-- YAPO now supports the new Freeones site layout.
+- Now supports the new Freeones site layout.
 The scraper now shows a 0-100% completion for each actor scrape.

-- YAPO will let you know if there's a new version on Github.

 - As mentioned, we now offer website/producer logos in the website view, if the logo exists in videos/media/logos.
 Thanks to GernBlanston for sharing them.